amitu/amitu.github.com/_posts/2013-07-18-schneier-snowden-and-deadmen.md

 And I would like to say Mr Schneier, that Snowden has indeed thought this through.
 What you seem to be not be getting is that Snowden is not bothered about the world as much as his personal security.
-If you accept this, then you will see that the *deadmans switch not only prevents some people to kill you, but it also forces others to make sure you stay alive*, and this is what Snowden is trying to do.
+If you accept this, then you will see that the *deadmans switch not only prevents some people from killing you, but it also forces others to make sure you stay alive*, and this is what Snowden is trying to do.

 With this move Snowden has forced US intelligence agencies to put all their